-I’m a poet and teacher.
+I’m a new mom, a poet, and teacher.
 I have a dog named Rae, who is afraid of most things but very brave when it comes to facing down the winter.

-My second book of poems, A Bear Approaches from the Sky, is forthcoming from The Word Works.
+My second book of poems, A Bear Approaches from the Sky, is out from The Word Works.

 Emily Wilson says, “With acute, earth-bound diction and windstained tones, Abby Chew’s poems evoke a sensory world that is not quite human, one that feels remnant of our more richly animal past, when we were ‘never without the hunting teeth.’
 Her composite, self possessed voices—half man, half coyote; half crow, half bear—lope and swoop their waste spaces, smelling the air, catching the scents of prey and danger.
 Their collective act is to subtly and miraculously mark, and transform, the distance between us and our broader relations, seeking and recovering ‘what it is that holds us all, the stranglehold / of home, of loneliness, of love.'”